 8. Car Wash Cleaning

-It is easy to head over to a car wash to get your car thoroughly cleaned rather than spending hours trying to clean your vehicle at home.
-However, this could be doing more damage than good depending on the car wash you use.
-Those that use a machine whereby the car travels through, and rotating brushes wash the vehicle, can end up leaving scratches and marks on your car.
-If you are planning on having your car washed professionally, then we would highly recommend that you visit a hand wash station instead.
-Here, you are more likely to have a thorough clean inside and out with professional products, and are less likely to experience damage to the paintwork of your vehicle.
-Where possible, we would also advise that you try and attempt car washing yourself at home, and you can follow the guide found on RAC for advice on how to clean your vehicle.
+If you plan to have your car professionally washed, we highly recommend you visit a hand-wash station instead.
+Here, you are more likely to have a thorough clean inside and out with professional products and are less likely to damage your vehicle’s paintwork.
+Where possible, we would also advise that you try to wash your car yourself at home, and you can follow the guide found on RAC for advice on how to clean your vehicle.

 Frequently Asked Questions